RyanChrisSmith/great_clickinator/README.md

  - This project used the ![Ruby](https://img.shields.io/badge/Ruby-CC342D?style=for-the-badge&logo=ruby&logoColor=white) `VERSION 3.1.2` and was developed/tested on ![Mac](https://img.shields.io/badge/mac%20os-000000?style=for-the-badge&logo=apple&logoColor=white) `VENTURA 13.2.1`
  - Go ahead, be curious and click on the links for the many [pull requests](https://github.com/RyanChrisSmith/great_clickinator/pulls?q=is%3Apr+is%3Aclosed) with a *PR template* and an extensive [commit history](https://github.com/RyanChrisSmith/great_clickinator/commits/main) to keep track of all changes

+  - GEMS
+    - [Pry](https://github.com/pry/pry) - provides a more powerful and interactive REPL (Read-Eval-Print Loop) console for debugging and exploring Ruby code.

+    - [Rubocop](https://github.com/rubocop/rubocop) - provides a static code analyzer to enforce consistent coding style, best practices, and detect potential issues in a Ruby codebase.

+    - [RSpec](https://github.com/rspec) - framework for writing and executing tests to ensure the expected behavior of a Ruby codebase.

+    - [Simplecov](https://github.com/simplecov-ruby/simplecov) - provides code coverage analysis for a Ruby codebase.

 <u>